nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 *	`plot_richness()` – the phyloseq function we are calling, with the following parameters set within it

-*	`x=` - An optional variable to map to the horizontal axis of the plot
+*	`x=` - an optional variable to map to the horizontal axis of the plot

-* `color=` - Specifies a variable for determining the coloring scheme of the plot
+* `color=` - specifies a variable for determining the coloring scheme of the plot

-* `measures=` - Determines which of the available alpha-diversity measures to include in the plot
+* `measures=` - determines which of the available alpha-diversity measures to include in the plot

 **Input Data:**